DeepSpace2/StyleFrame/docs/api_documentation.rst

    StyleFrame(obj, styler_obj=None)

 :obj: Any object that pandas' dataframe can be initialized with: an existing dataframe, a dictionary,
-      a list of dictionaries or another StylerFrame.
+      a list of dictionaries or another StyleFrame.
-:styler_obj: (Styler) A Styler object.
+:styler_obj: (:ref:`styler-class`) A Styler object.
 Will be used as the default style of all cells.

 Methods
 *******